Nothing warms a home like an old-fashioned patchwork quilt.

 What you need to know about quilt care:

-All of our quilts are machine washable- with a few words of caution.
-The best way to wash your quilt is at the laundromat.
+Almost all of our quilts are machine washable.
+(There are a few quilts in the VHC Spring 2018 collection that are hand wash only.
+This will be noted in the product description.)
+For those that can be machine washed - the best way to wash your quilt is at the laundromat.
 I know, no one likes to hear that!
 The reason is because their commercial washing machines have a different type of agitator, which is actually less traumatic to the quilt.
-Dry cleaning is not really recommended.
 As for drying, it is best to line dry or dry flat.
 That being said, let me tell you what we do (yes, we really DO use these products at home!)
 We wash our quilts in the home washer (front loader, gentle cycle only) and put them in the dryer for just a few minutes.
 We've never had a problem with this method.
 BUT we can't guarantee that this will be your experience because all washing machines are different.
-Also consider that a patchwork quilt is not the best choice if you like to wash your bed covering weekly.
-We would recommend a Wholecloth Quilt, or Duvet Cover if you want or need to wash your bedding set frequently- they will hold up better to frequent machine washing and drying.
+If you like to wash your bed covering frequently, we recommend one of the new Roughhouse Patchwork Quilts, or a Wholecloth Quilt.
+These will hold up better to frequent machine washing and drying.

 Some thoughts on matching